segmentio/segment-docs/src/connections/destinations/catalog/mabl/index.md

 {% include content/connection-modes.md %}

-1. From your Segment UI's Destinations page click on "Add Destination".
+1. From the Destinations catalog page in the Segment App, click **Add Destination**.
-2. Search for "mabl" within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for "mabl" in the Destinations Catalog, and select the mabl destination.
+3. Choose which Source should send data to the mabl destination.
+4. Go to the [mabl api settings page](https://app.mabl.com/workspaces/-/settings/apis) (or navigate in the mabl app to **Settings > APIs**), find and copy the API key.
-3. The mabl API Key is available in the mabl app under settings > APIs or by navigating directly to https://app.mabl.com/workspaces/-/settings/apis.
+5. Enter the API Key in the mabl destination settings in Segment.

-4. mabl processes the usage data into rolling 24 hour summaries hourly.
-It may take up to an hour for usage to begin to populate in your test coverage metrics.
+mabl processes the usage data into rolling 24 hour summaries, every hour.
+It can take up to an hour for usage to appear in your test coverage metrics.

 ## Page